dwwhalen/CucumberJSTemplate/README.md

 # Introduction
-This project is for Cucumber/Protractor tests in JavaScript for Scheduler, postflight, preflight, and profile.
+This project is for Cucumber/Protractor tests in JavaScript.

 # Getting Started
 1. Make sure protractor is installed, otherwise run: